gvwilson/thirdbit/_posts/2021/2021-03-27-ghosts-in-debugging.md

 the implicit knowledge that nobody in your field ever writes down.
 Her focus is data science,
 but what she says applies to debugging as well.
-I believe that indiviual practitioners know a lot that *could* be taught explicitly---they just don't write it down.
+I believe that indiviual practitioners know a lot that *could* be taught explicitly—they just don't write it down.
 More specifically, I hypothesize that: